wemmm/My-CV/README.md

 **Junior Developer** (August 2017 to present) *Assistant systems engineer*
-I work as part of a close-knit, diverse and agile team to create innovative apps and prototypes for a variety of clients.
-We're language agnostic and work in a broad variety of frameworks!
+I work as part of a close-knit, diverse and agile team to create innovative apps and prototypes for clients.
+We're tech agnostic and work in a broad variety of frameworks and languages: Python, Flask, Ruby, RoR, JavaScript, Node.js and React to name a few!

 **Artist/Designer** (2012 to 2017)
 *Freelance artist/designer*